 For over 20 years, the SEO programs at SFSU have been preparing students from underrepresented groups for advanced biomedical degrees by providing financial support, academic support and stimulating research experiences.
 Funding for these programs has come from the National Institutes of Health, the National Science Foundation, and the Genentech Foundation, among others, providing support for over 150 students annually, ranging from their first year in college through graduate school.
 I have been involved in evaluation and research in support of SEO since 2002.

 The Springfield Museums are a collection of five museums in Springfield Massachusetts that house exhibits in art, history, and science.
-I and my colleague Jeffrey Xavier have been working with them to evaluate select exhibits and educational outreach activities since 2018.
+I and my colleague Jeffrey Xavier worked with them to evaluate select exhibits and educational outreach activities from 2018 to 2020.